OctoFarm/OctoFarm/README.md

 ```
 - The developer version uses nodemon for live server reloading on changes.
 It will output all the logs to the console.

+## Contributing

+I don't mind taking contributions to the code.
+Just be warned OctoFarm is an ever evolving environment due to how it was originally a learning project for myself and JavaScript.

+It's a great repository if anyone would like to practice their code clean-up and refactoring skills.

+Currently I'm planning to fix this with V2.0 but that is held on a private repository.

+If you'd like to contribute something, then please take a look at the open project on this repository, or feel free to open a discussion with your plans.

 ## License

 This work [is licensed](https://github.com/OctoFarm/OctoFarm/blob/master/LICENSE.txt) under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0.html).

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

 ## Contact